Yerevan is a fascinating capital city. It’s full of ancient history, delicious food and is an eclectic mix of modern culture and old traditions.

-If you don't want to spend one night here, your fastest option would be to hire a car.
+If you want to include Tatev Monastery as one of your day trips from Yerevan, you’ll need to hire a car.

 Otherwise, you can take a marshrutka to Goris.
 There is only one per day, it costs AMD 3000 (R82.00) one way and takes 6 hours.
 Once in Goris, you’ll then need to hire a taxi to the cable car in Halidzor village.